Ardern meets Prince William, hints at visit by European leaders

 New Zealand prime ministers typically meet a member of the Royal Family when they are in London.

 And while Ardern's trip might have ended on Saturday, she held out the prospect that some European leaders might take up an opportunity to visit New Zealand.
-Spanish President Pedro Sánchez was floated as a possibility.
+Spanish Prime Minister Pedro Sánchez was floated as a possibility.

 She had private meetings with Prince William and British Labour leader Sir Keir Starmer and deputy leader Angela Rayner.
 Ardern was meant to speak to London's Pride march in Trafalgar Square, but her appearance was cancelled after large crowd sizes made it impossible to get her to the stage.
 She also had a phone call with Prince Charles.